koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_50_how-is-the-information-hand-or-machine-machine-readable-one-or-two-passive.md

-# Here is what the Table in slide 50 of lecture 12 contains (Line by Line):
+# Slide 50 of Lecture 12 contains information about Here is what the Table in slide 50 of lecture 12 contains (Line by Line):

 **How is the information coded?**
 - Hand or machine written